Explore Wild New York

 Springwater Creek

 Springwater Creek is the principal tributary of Hemlock Lake, which it enters on the south end.
 The stream originates in a heavily wooded area known as Pokamoonshine Hollow (the uppermost section is occasionally referred to as Pokamoonshine Hollow Creek), which is about a half mile north of the Steuben County line.
 It flows east along Pokey Moonshine Road for about 1.5 miles and then turns north and flows for another 8.5 miles before flowing into the lake.
-Numerous small tributaries flow into Springwater Creek, but the only fishable tributary is Limekiln Creek, which flows into Springwater Creek about a third of a mile north of Kellogg Road.
-If you intend to find the junction of these streams, be sure to wear hip waders, as this is a very swampy area.
+Numerous small tributaries flow into Springwater Creek, but the only fishable tributary I'm aware of is Limekiln Creek, which flows into Springwater Creek about a third of a mile north of Kellogg Road.
+If you intend to find the junction of these streams, be sure to wear hip waders, as the junction is in a very swampy area.

 The uppermost section of Springwater Creek, from the headwaters to about half way down Lawrence Gull Road, averages no more than 5 feet in width, has a bottom of gravel and cobble, and is heavily cloaked with streamside vegetation.
 Springs provide the stream with a good year-round flow of cold, clean water.
 All of this section of the stream is on private property, but if you can get permission to fish here, you will find a healthy population of wild brook trout and a smattering of wild rainbow trout.